xxkaminaxx/XxRelix4U/TESTING.md

 3) Check that the back to top button still appears on smaller screen sizes.
 4) Check the text displays clearly and doesnt go off the screen.
 5) Check that the layout changes on mobile view.
-6) Check the charaters cards are in single file stacked on top of each other when in mobile view.
+6) Check the artifact cards are in single file stacked on top of each other when in mobile view.

 Screen sizes